ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Biographies

 \begin{IEEEbiographynophoto}{\kryan} received the B.A. degree in Computer Science from the Thomas Edison State University in 1991.
 He has recently retired and was a Software Engineer in the New Mexico Systems (NMS) group of the Software Development Division (SDD) at NRAO.
 He led the development effort of the ODS API server. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{\dfaes} received the Ph.D. degree in Astronomy and Astrophysics from the Universit\'{e} C\^{o}te d'Azur in 2015.
 He is a Software Engineer in the NMS group at NRAO.
-He leads efforts in developing the VLA Data Sender module and API for the ODS system as well as the effort of incorporating the VLBA stations into the ODS framework. \end{IEEEbiographynophoto}
+He leads efforts in developing the VLA and VLBA Data Sender modules and maintaining the original API for the ODS system. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{\tchamberlin} received the B.S. degree in Computer Science from the Georgia State University in 2014.
 He is a Software Engineer at the GBO.
 He leads efforts in developing the GBT Data Sender module and the API for the ODS system. \end{IEEEbiographynophoto}